Ten steps to project completion: a short guide for researchers Linkage process summary

-A Public Interest Certificate (PIC) is required to be signed by a delegate of the Minister for Health of the Commonwealth for the purposes of paragraphs 130(3)(a) of the Health Insurance Act 1973 and 135A(3)(a) of the National Health Act 1953.
-The PIC certifies that it is necessary in the public interest to divulge the requested data from Medicare (Medicare Benefits Schedule or Pharmaceutical Benefits Scheme), Centrelink or some other data collections, to the Principal Investigator.
+A Public Interest Certificate (PIC) is required to be signed by a delegate of the Minister for Health for the purposes of paragraphs 130(3)(a) of the Health Insurance Act 1973 and 135A(3)(a) of the National Health Act 1953.
+The PIC certifies that it is necessary in the public interest to divulge the requested data from Medicare (Medicare Benefits Schedule or Pharmaceutical Benefits Scheme), or some other data collections, to the Principal Investigator.

 An application for a PIC to be issued by the appropriate government department will be made by the AIHW on behalf of the Principal Investigator once AIHW Ethics Committee approval has been obtained.